Christi Matri: Description

 Recognizing that it is traditional to pray the Rosary especially during the month of October, Paul VI, citing the custom of his predecessors, (such as Pope Leo XIII), called for special devotions in honor of the Most Blessed Virgin, particularly to invoke her intercession for peace.
 The encyclical was issued during the time of the Vietnam War, and the pontiff makes specific reference to "parts of eastern Asia where a bloody and hard-fought war is raging. ...
 We are also disturbed by what we know to be going on in other areas, such as the growing nuclear armaments race, the senseless nationalism, the racism, the obsession for revolution, the separations imposed upon citizens, the nefarious plots, the slaughter of innocent people."

 Pope Paul recalled his address to the General Assembly of the United Nations, where he urged all to devote their efforts and zeal to the establishment of peace.
+October 4, the anniversary of the visit to the UN was to be a day of prayer for peace.
+The bishops were given the responsibility to see how this would be carried out locally.

 In the encyclical the pope recommended the praying of the rosary in the coming October in light of the war and the dangers of atomic conflict.
 He recommended prayers to Queen of Peace and Mother of the Church: